LED Resistor Calculator

 Worst-Case Analysis

-For each candidate resistor, the calculator computes LED current across all corners:
+For each candidate resistor (or reverse calculation), LED current is computed across all corners:

 Imin = (Vsup,min − Vf,max) / R